 You shouldn’t need to get drunk to kiss him.
 You shouldn’t force yourself into believing that he’s cute because he’s nice.
 You need to have some spark to start — and that spark usually grows over time after you come to love the guy.

 So those are two reasons — lack of a basic personal and physical chemistry — that you should break up with a perfectly nice person.

 Yet there’s one big reason to keep a guy you’re not obsessed with:

 If you’re merely tolerating him, rather than enjoying him, you’re wasting both his time and your time.

 Your expectations of chemistry are way off.

 In other words, you can have an amazing marriage to a man even if you don’t obsess about him, miss him mournfully while he’s gone for a few hours, or be positive he’s your soulmate.

-That stuff means nothing.
+That stuff means nothing if you’re not compatible partners.
 It wears off.
 It’s distracting.